jeuskirchen/nn/README.md

 # nn
 Minimal implementation of multilayer perceptrons and backpropagation for the course "**Advanced Concepts in Machine Learning**" (2025) in M.Sc.
-Artificial Intelligence at Maastricht University
+Artificial Intelligence at Maastricht University.

-install dependencies
+Install dependencies

 ```
 pip install -r requirements.txt